iarna/iarna-toml/README.md

 The parser is provided by [`toml`](https://npmjs.com/package/toml).
 We provide our own stringifier.

+## toJSON

+If available, `TOML.stringify` will call the `toJSON` method on objects to transform them before trying to serialize them, much as `JSON.stringify` does.

+There is one exception to this, `toJSON` is not called for `Date` objects because `JSON` represents dates as strings and TOML can represent them natively.

 ## What's Missing

 * Any way to produce comments.
 As a JSON stand-in I'm not too worried about this.